pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/4_binary_trees_n_binary_search_tree/0_note.md

     - both average and worst-case scenarios: time complexity of O(log n)
 - for efficient INSERTION, DELETION [modification]
 - for efficient TRAVERSAL(pre and post-order) operations [sorting]
+- issue: when tree is unbalanced and leans towards on side forming like a linkedlist

 #### TRAVERSAL